Task Force 51/5 Conducts Joint Training with U.S. Army Crisis Response Task Force in Northern Arabian Gulf

-Soldiers assigned to Task Force Spartan, U.S. Army Central Command’s Crisis Response Task Force (CRTF) and Marines and Sailors assigned to Naval Amphibious Task Force 51/5th Marine Expeditionary Brigade (TF 51/5) conduct marksmanship training aboard the Expeditionary Sea Base USS Lewis B. Puller (ESB-3), April 20.
-Joint training between Task Force 51/5 and Task Force Spartan creates flexibility for crisis response in the U.S. CENTCOM area of operations.
-TF 51/5 is a Joint Task Force-capable headquarters that responds to crises and contingencies; coordinates, plans, and executes operations; conducts theater security cooperation; and advances emerging Naval concepts at sea, from the sea, and ashore.
-(U.S. Army photo by Staff Sgt.
-Gabriel Washington)
+Northern Arabian Gulf – Earlier this week, Soldiers assigned to Task Force Spartan, U.S. Army Central Command’s Crisis Response Task Force (CRTF), trained with Marines and Sailors assigned to Naval Amphibious Task Force 51/5th Marine Expeditionary Brigade (TF 51/5) aboard Expeditionary Sea Base USS Lewis B. Puller (ESB-3) to better enable crisis response options and joint-service interoperability within United States Central Command (CENTCOM).

+"This week our combined arms CRTF consisting of aviation and infantry elements joined together with our partners in the U.S. Navy and U.S. Marine Corps to conduct deck landing qualifications and marksmanship training,” said U.S. Army Maj.
+Gen. Mark McCormack, Commanding General of Task Force Spartan.
+“This Joint Service training is vital to maintaining critical response capabilities in the CENTCOM Area of Operations for any potential employment and real-world crisis reaction.
+Task Force Spartan, the sailors of the USS Lewis B. Puller, and the Marines of MARCENT, are a lethal and ready force prepared to defend all national interests in the region."

+Soldiers from Task Force Spartan operated aboard the Puller for eight days, culminating with a mock air assault originating from the ship.
+Not only did this training allow for pilots from Task Force Spartan’s aviation element to increase proficiency in landing and taking off from an underway U.S. Navy vessel, but the CRTF’s infantry element was afforded a unique opportunity to train and operate within a naval environment.

 |Date Taken: